Aboriginal People in Shark Bay Today

 Since tourists are drawn to Shark Bay’s natural features, environmental management is the foundation of the local tourism industry.
 Aboriginal peoples’ unique insight into their country means they are well-placed to raise awareness of and respect for the environment.

-Shark Bay’s growing tourism and hospitality industries provide numerous opportunities for Aboriginal business initiatives.
-For example
+Shark Bay’s growing tourism and hospitality industries provide opportunities for Aboriginal business initiatives.
+One successful local Malgana enterprise combines cultural tourism with ecotourism on walking tours of the Monkey Mia area and kayak tours.

 As more visitors are drawn to the wonders of the Shark Bay World Heritage Area, it is envisaged that other Aboriginal business initiatives will develop and thrive.